-As noted above, when students register to take the SLP Praxis (0330), we ask that they designate WCU as a recipient of the score report by including the Recipient Code (R-Code) of RA0267 on the registration form.
+As noted above, when students register to take the SLP Praxis (5331), we ask that they designate WCU as a recipient of the score report by including the Recipient Code (R-Code) of RA0267 on the registration form.
 This will enable the Department to keep track of student success rates and to make adjustments in the curriculum if the success rates are compromised.

-After graduation, alumnae are ask you to complete a survey to evaluate their satisfaction with the preprofessional preparation they received at WCU.
+After graduation, alumnae are asked to complete a survey to evaluate their satisfaction with the preprofessional preparation they received at WCU.
 When alumnae later become employers or supervisors of program graduates, they are asked for feedback regarding the professional performance of the alumnae.

 In all of these ways, the feedback provided by graduate students and alumnae is extremely important to the program.
 It provides a means of identifying program strengths and needs.
 The information is used to reinforce and/or modify aspects of the program so that students will continue to receive the best possible education to support their future success in the profession.
 Therefore, students and alumnae are urged to take this assessment process seriously; to provide feed back when it is requested; and to volunteer feedback when a need arises.

-Critical Milestones toward Program Completion
+Critical Milestones Toward Program Completion

-The CD curriculum is structured to enable full time students to graduate within a 2-year period and part time students to graduate within a 3-year period.
+The CSD curriculum is structured to enable full time students to graduate within a 2-year period and part time students to graduate within a 3-year period.
 Critical milestones must be achieved at various points throughout that time.
-Tables 8 and 9 on the next two pages list these milestones for Full Time and Part Time students respectively.
+These are listed on each student's course schedule, on his or her SPSR form, and on Tables 8 and 9 (Milestones Checklists for full time and part time students, respectively).
 It is each student's responsibility to monitor the achievement of these critical milestones through the course of their program.

 When extenuating circumstances occur, the time needed to complete the program can be extended for up to 6 years.
-For details, see Time to Complete Degree Policy in the Graduate Catalogue (2011-2012) at the following link:
+For details, see Time to Complete Degree Policy in the Graduate Catalogue at www.wcupa.edu